yyyye362/SmartRAG/README.md

-# SmartRAG: Learning When and What to Retrieve for Function-Level Code Generation
+# GateRank: Learning When and What to Retrieve for Function-Level Code Generation

 ## ✨ Introduction

-SmartRAG is an adaptive RAG framework that decides when to retrieve and what to retrieve for code generation.
+GateRank is an adaptive RAG framework that decides when to retrieve and what to retrieve for code generation.
 By combining a lightweight retrieval trigger with an execution-guided knowledge selector, it avoids unnecessary retrieval and injects only useful Knowledge—significantly improving executability with lower inference cost.

 ![./assets/images/ac_overview.png](./assets/images/SmartRAG.jpg)